Table of Contents

 Lungomare Vittorio Veneto (Seaside Promenade)

-We loved Rapallo as soon as we walked out of the station and took our first walk along the palm tree-lined seafront promenade.
+We loved Rapallo when we left the station and took our first walk along the palm tree-lined seafront promenade.

 It’s a traditional red-brick promenade which skirts the semi-circular harbour.